harisankarp78/water/_posts/2023-07-24-Biosurfactants-A Promising Solution for Oil Spill Cleanup.md

 image: assets/images/oil.jpeg
 tags: [featured]
 comments: false
+excerpt: "Biosurfactants, natural substances produced by microorganisms like bacteria and fungi, display several advantages over conventional methods.
+Being biodegradable and non-toxic, they present a safer option.
+Moreover, they are cost-effective and versatile, applicable in various environments such as seawater, freshwater, and soil."
 ---

 Oil spills are a major environmental problem.
 They can pollute waterways, damage ecosystems, and harm wildlife.
 In recent years, there has been a growing interest in using biosurfactants to clean up oil spills.